dlgoodchild/handbook/typescript.md

   }
 });
 ```
-The idea here is you may have multiple paths, and they may be wordy and long, this allows you to configure named paths, and autoloaded dependencies.
+The idea here is you may have multiple paths and/or that they may be wordy and long, this allows you to configure named paths, and have pre-autoloaded dependencies.

 Then, in your `.html` file, you'll use a script tag with the `data-main` attribute pointing to the new `config.js` file:
 ```